icza/srtgears/README.md

 ## Limits

-Input files must be UTF-8 encoded, output files will be UTF-8 encoded.
+Input files must be UTF-8 encoded, output files will be UTF-8 encoded as well.

 Supported input format is SubRip (`*.srt`) only, supported output formats are SubRip (`*.srt`) and Sub Station Alpha (`*.ssa`).

-It should also be noted that SubRip format specification does not include positioning.
-Srtgears uses an unofficial extension `{\anX}` which may not be supported by all players ([MPC-HC](https://mpc-hc.org/) has full support for it).
-In these cases the Sub Station Alpha output format is recommended.
+It should also be noted that SubRip format specification does not include subtitle positioning.
+Srtgears uses an unofficial extension `{\anX}` which may not be supported by all video players, or some players interpret the position values differently.
+[MPC-HC](https://mpc-hc.org/) has full support for it.
+In these cases the Sub Station Alpha output format is recommended (where the specification covers subtitle positioning / alignment).

 ## License